n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Airtable/README.md

 To fetch data for a particular record, you need the Record ID.
 There are two ways to get the Record ID.

-**1. Create a Record ID column in Airtable**
+**Create a Record ID column in Airtable**

 To create a `Record ID` column in your table, refer to this [article](https://support.airtable.com/hc/en-us/articles/360051564873-Record-ID).
-You can then use this Record ID in your Airtable node in n8n.
+You can then use this Record ID in your Airtable node.

-**2. Use the List operation**
+**Use the List operation**

 To get the Record ID of your record, you can use the ***List*** operation of the Airtable node.
 This operation will return the Record ID along with the fields.
-You can then use this Record ID in your Airtable node in n8n.
+You can then use this Record ID in your Airtable node.

 ## Further Reading